 Publisher: Global Landscapes Forum

-Keyword(s): Aichi Biodiversity Targets, biodiversity, Bonn, climate change, climate resilience, ecosystems, food security, forests, GLF, Global Landscapes Forum, global warming, landscape restoration, livelihoods, New York Declaration on Forests, Paris Agreement on climate change, restoration, sustainable development, Sustainable development goals
+Keyword(s): Aichi Biodiversity Targets, biodiversity, Bonn, climate change, climate resilience, ecosystems, food security, forests, Global Landscapes Forum, global warming, landscape restoration, livelihoods, New York Declaration on Forests, restoration, sustainable development, Sustainable Development Goals (SDGs)